Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/04-generate-agent-code.md

 1. At the bottom left of the **Agent Builder**, click **View Code**.
 1. For the **SDK** select **Microsoft Agent Framework**.
 1. For the **Programming Language** select **Python**.
-1. Save the file as `pet-planner-agent.py`.
+1. Save the file at the root of your project as `pet-planner-agent.py`.
-1. Follow the comments at the top of the `pet-planner-agent.py` file to run the code.
+1. Before running the script, open the **terminal** and run the command `az login` to authenticate to Azure.
+A log-in window will appear.
+When prompted, select your user.
+Next, in the **terminal**, select your subscription.
-1. TBD - there may be some steps here for creating a virtual environment and .env
+1. In the **terminal** run the command `python pet-planner-agent.py`.

 ## 🔍 What’s Happening